I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 I’ve since learned that other freelancers can help me in ways that go way way beyond emergency support & filling gaps in my knowledge.

-Outsourcing work to freelancers is now a core business function of my WordPress development company.
+Outsourcing work to freelancers is now a core business function of The Mighty Mo!, my WordPress development agency.

 Not only do I outsource important work to freelancers…I outsource ALL the work to freelancers!